Maryland Wrongful Death Attorneys

 - Loss of care, protection, guidance, advice, training, and nurturing

 - Loss of consortium

-In Maryland, punitive damages are rewarded only in cases where the defendant’s conduct was malicious, “in the sense of conscious and deliberate wrongdoing, evil or wrongful motive, intent to injure, ill will, or fraud,” according to the Maryland Court of Appeals.
-Clear and indisputable evidence must be established before a claimant can collect on this type of damage.
-In the state of Maryland it is very rare for a jury to award punitive damages.
+In Maryland, punitive damages are awarded only in cases in which the defendant’s conduct was malicious, according to the Maryland Court of Appeals, “in the sense of conscious and deliberate wrongdoing, evil or wrongful motive, intent to injure, ill will, or fraud.”

 Wrongful Death of a Child

 If you have suffered the truly irreparable loss that is the loss of a child, there is no greater pain.
-The tragedy has completely disrupted your life.
-You can’t think about or focus on anything.
-And though you want justice against the party responsible for your child’s death, you simply have neither the energy nor the will to pursue a lawsuit.
-Dealing with legalities is the last thing you want to do.
+These tragedies completely disrupt a parent’s life, making it hard to think or focus on anything.
+Even if the parent wants to bring the party responsible for their child’s death to justice, the parent often does not have the energy to pursue a lawsuit.
+When trying to cope with such a devastating loss, dealing with legalities is the last thing many people want to do.

-The compassionate attorneys at Alpert Schreyer Poe understand your reasons for not wanting to file a wrongful death claim.
+The compassionate wrongful death lawyers at Alpert Schreyer, LLC understand your reasons for not wanting to take legal action on your own.
 That is why we are offering to handle your legal matters in your stead so you can get the compensation you need to push all else aside and focus on mourning the loss of your child.

 He got the results I needed.- Former Client